BU-IE-582/fall-24-derincagantemeltas/index.md

 **What Did We do in HW1 Assignment?**

-In data analysis, we may be have to work in data matrixes which have high amount of features (columns).
-This, due to the **Curse of Dimensionality** making it very hard for us to understand the variances/covariances in data series with a fixed number of instances (datas).
-That is the reason why, PCA Analysis should be done to find the best directions in space which covers the highest ratios of variances.
-This will be decreasing the dimensions (features) and will let us to interpret the data set in a much better way.
-This HW1 is a application for this aim.
-As we have seen on our previous courses.
+In data analysis, we often work with data matrices that contain a large number of features (columns).
+This can lead to challenges associated with the Curse of Dimensionality, making it difficult to interpret the variance and covariance structures within a dataset with a limited number of observations.
+To address this, PCA (Principal Component Analysis) is used to identify the principal directions in the feature space that capture the greatest variance.
+By reducing the dimensionality of the dataset, PCA helps us interpret the data more effectively.
+This Homework 1 assignment is an application of this approach, as we have previously studied in our courses.

 **DISCLAIMER**